 Google Analytics User Permissions

-In addition to access levels, Google Analytics also allows you to assign four different types of user permissions.
+In addition to different access levels to your account, property, or view, GA also allows you to assign four different types of user permissions.
 Google Analytics user permissions restrict the number and type of actions users can take within the areas of the account they’ve been granted access to.

 1 – Manage Users

 The permission to Manage Users allows the most authority within the account.
-If a user has the permission to manage users within your GA account, they have the full power to do anything they want with your account.
 It’s wise to restrict this level of authority to yourself or an equal business partner.

 With Manage Users permission, a person can do everything an Edit user can do plus:

-- Remove or add users to Google Analytics.
+- Add or delete users to Google Analytics.

 - Alter the user permission level of all users.